-For those staying at our holiday park near Llandudno this spring, there’s a good chance you’ll want to explore the surrounding area.
+For those staying at our caravan park near Llandudno this spring, there’s a good chance you’ll want to explore the surrounding area.

 North Wales is a beautiful place throughout the year, but there’s just something special about the springtime here.
 It’s especially wonderful to see the foliage growing back after a cold winter, bringing life and vibrant colours back into the landscape, and to see playful lambs in the abundance of fields which surround the holiday park.